 - Folks that left for a company that was a better fit.
 This is a very logical reason to leave.
 And yet, there’s always another start-up out there.
 I don’t think most people leave a product that isn’t a fit.
 They leave a manager and a situation that isn’t.

 - Folks that left because of their manager.
-Yes, maybe that manager wasn’t you.
+Yes, maybe that manager wasn’t you, and oftentimes that manager is even gone now.
 Maybe you think it can be fixed, with a new manager or even just reporting to you now.
-But I’ve usually found there is just too much to get over.
+But I’ve usually found there is just too much “past” to get over.
 Even if their manager is gone.

 - Folks that left over accountability.
 Sometimes, folks leave because you push them too hard.
 That’s common in a start-up.
 And you’ll look back and think, he/she was great except for … getting certain things done.
 They were a great engineer, a great designer, a great salesperson … except they never got certain things done on time that mattered, or never owned certain projects they said they would own.
 I’ve never seen time solve this issue.